 Each type of PPE is engineered to protect workers against occupational hazards.
 Safety glasses protect a worker’s eyes from contact by objects and debris.
 Wraparound goggles provide side protection and some designs will reduce liquid and vapor penetration.
-Laboratory coats, FR apparel, and secondary disposable FR wear may offer protection against chemical spills, splashes and arc flash hazards.
-However, the correct fabric and materials must be selected, as not all apparel meets proper repellency and flame test standards.
+Laboratory coats, FR/AR apparel, and secondary disposable FR garments may offer protection against chemical spills, splashes and arc flash hazards.
+However, the correct fabric and materials must be selected, as not all apparel meets proper repellency and flame resistance standards.

 Gloves should be selected carefully for the types of hazards present of the job.
-Cut-resistant gloves are needed around sharp machinery, while chemical-resistant gloves are needed for lab and some manufacturing work.
+Cut-resistant gloves are needed around sharp objects, while chemical-resistant gloves may be needed for lab and manufacturing applications.

 2. Know the Situations When PPE Should Be Used.

 Following OSHA guidelines is the recommended action for deciding what PPE should be used and when it is required.
 In any area where workers face airborne debris, safety glasses must be used.
 Hard hats are required for construction sites and any environments where workers face the hazard of falling objects.
 Protective apparel, gloves, boots, and respirators are required in many different operations including those that involve chemicals and flame / burn hazards.

 Employers are required to provide workers with the tools and safety equipment needed to perform their jobs.
 Training requirements include knowing when the PPE is needed and what type is required.

 Employees must understand how to use or wear safety equipment.
 If it is not used correctly, it does not provide necessary protection.

 This training program should also include how to inspect equipment and when new PPE should be requested.
 Checklists should be made available to supervisors and one or more individuals assigned to maintain training records and assurance programs.